Vision-Related Motion Sickness

 One visual condition that commonly causes motion sickness symptoms is binocular vision disorder (BVD).
 In BVD, the eyes are misaligned and each eye sends a separate image to the brain.
 To compensate for the conflicting visual messages, the brain works very hard to create a unified image and sometimes forces the eyes into correct alignment.
 This process can cause several symptoms, including those of motion sickness.

 Symptoms of Vision-Related Motion Sickness

 It’s common to experience any of the following symptoms of vision-relation motion sickness:

 How Our Doctors Treat Vision-Related Motion Sickness

-At the initial consultation, Dr. Terry Tsang will thoroughly evaluate your eyes and various visual skills to determine whether your visual system is contributing to your motion sickness.
-If a problem with visual function or processing is detected, Dr. Terry Tsang may prescribe neuro-optometric rehabilitation therapy.
+At the initial consultation, will thoroughly evaluate your eyes and various visual skills to determine whether your visual system is contributing to your motion sickness.
+If a problem with visual function or the processing is detected, may prescribe neuro-optometric rehabilitation therapy.

-If you or a loved one suffers from motion sickness, speak with Dr. Terry Tsang about how we can help.
+If you or a loved one suffers from motion sickness, speak with about how we can help.

-Dr. Terry Tsang Optometry, Inc. serves patients from Tustin, Lake Forest, Newport Beach, Mission Viejo, and throughout California.
+Our practice serves patients from Tustin, Lake Forest, Newport Beach, and Mission Viejo, California and surrounding communities.